 This downward spiral is not the result of rest and deconditioning.
 (6).
 It’s a separate process, as attested to by people in good condition who suddenly deteriorate and find that they lose capacity much faster than ordinary deconditioning will account for (7).
 Of course I’m vulnerable to deconditioning just as anybody else is, and of course if I have to rest more I get physically weaker and it makes future exertion more costly.
 But PEM is by far the more severe limiting factor, and if I try to ignore it for fear of deconditioning I simply get more ill more quickly.
 I’m sure I occasionally overestimate how much rest I need (although I think I underestimate it a lot more often); I could do with a device that could scan a muscle and measure the exact amount of metabolic debt and the perfect amount of rest that would pay it off.
 But it would only minimise the Catch-22 between ME damage and deconditioning damage, not solve it.
 Like hangovers, there is no known cure for PEM and its consequences so the only thing you can do is try to avoid it.

 In the mean time, it isn’t helpful, if I’m about to undertake an unavoidable activity such as going to the dentist and I warn you that it will be too much for me, it isn’t helpful to advise me, “Well you’ll just have to try.”
 I hope I’ve done enough to explain that trying is beside the point.
 I’m not saying I won’t do it or that it’s impossible, or even that I’m reluctant or afraid.
-It’s nice to get out of the house, actually – even for dentistry, even when it’s seriously fucked me up, I’ve still enjoyed it as an adventure as much as possible.
+It’s nice to get out of the house, actually – even for dentistry, even when the trip has seriously fucked me up, I’ve still enjoyed it as an adventure as much as possible.
 I’m merely advising you that it will make me a lot worse, and telling me to try feels like telling a diabetic who’s just eaten a box of fudge to “try” not to become hyperglycaemic.
-Similarly, when I choose to forego a pleasure such as seeing a friend or coming downstairs at Christmas, it’s not because the consequences will be merely subjectively unpleasant for a bit; it’s because I judge they will do me lasting damage.
-I can choose to exceed my limits, but I can’t choose to recover from that.
+Similarly, when I choose to forego a pleasure such as seeing a friend or coming downstairs at Christmas, it’s not because the consequences will be merely subjectively unpleasant for a bit; I could and do handle that.
+It’s because I judge it will do me lasting damage.
+I can choose to exceed my limits, but I can’t choose to recover from exceeding them.
 I know this because I mess up and get worse quite a lot.

 And this brings me to the last point I want to make.
 Because of the sting-in-the-tail nature of ME, it’s not only possible to make the mistake of doing more than you can recover from, it’s easy.
 Avoiding it is much harder, especially if you’re generally fidgety and compulsive and when you’re tired you just get more wired and want to keep going well into the red, which is the case with most pwME that I know of.
-There are unmistakable signs that I’m doing too much, my muscles feel like several kinds of crap and it’s frightening, but I can choose to ignore that and press on against my better judgement and screw the consequences.
+There are unmistakable signs that I’m doing too much, my muscles feel like several kinds of crap and it’s frightening, but I’m always tempted to ignore that and press on against my better judgement and screw the consequences, because doing stuff is more fun than doing bugger all for fifteen years.

 This is a problem because it means I’m always having to try and stop myself consciously rather than rely on anything as convenient as collapse.
 Some people talk about ‘going floppy’ with paralysis or seizures when things get really bad; maybe things have just never got that bad for me, or maybe, more likely, I have a different subtype of the disease, but for whatever reason it’s never happened(8) and it doesn’t have to, because the damage happens without it and I can do without more symptoms that could be considered psychogenic.
 I always openly tell doctors that I can enact activity which I choose not to because the consequences would be too severe.
 That’s the reality and a faint, fit or paralysis won’t make it any realer.
 I presume there is a point of unendurable exhaustion at which I would collapse and not be able to get up again, just as there is with everyone, but the point at which I’ve started to do myself severe lasting damage will have been and gone well before that.